dov/wiv/README.md

 wiv - The Web Image Viewer - is an remote image viewer working through the web.

-## The story (Or ... scratching my own itch)
+## The story (or ... scratching my own itch)

 I'm often sitting at meetings when my active presence is not needed the entire time.
-During these times I often connect with my tablet and termux to my local Linux host, where I can continue to developing.
-One issue that has been bothering me during these times is that there is no easy way that I can transfer an image from my Linux host and have it displayed on my tablet.
+During these times I often connect with my tablet and termux to my local Linux host, where I can continue developing.
+One issue that has been bothering me during these times is that there is no easy way that I can display an image from my Linux host on the tablet.
 This was the incentive for the wiv image viewer project.
 The goal was to be able to issue a command in my Linux shell and have the image displayed on my tablet.

 It turns out wiv is quite useful when working from *any* remote computer.